cadenlund/market-neutral-price-compression-portfolio/README.md

 - Adjust prices for stock splits.
 - Store the clean data in the database.

-Follow the comments in the notebook step-by-step.\
+Follow the comments in my blog post step-by-step.\
 You’ll need to have a PostgreSQL server running and the TimescaleDB extension enabled.

 ### 5. Query the database